Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Total and Moneyline

-See the favorite, total and moneyline for this matchup on multiple sportsbooks.
+Take a look at the favorite, total and moneyline for this matchup at individual sportsbooks.

 |Stars Moneyline